The official blog of the Lung Institute.

 When COPD Medications Fail…

-Otherwise known as bronchodilators can be either short-acting or long-acting and are used to help open the airways to make breathing easier.
+Otherwise known as bronchodilators, they can be either short-acting or long-acting and are used to help open the airways to make breathing easier.
 Short-acting bronchodilators are typically used for an emergency situation or as needed for quick relief.
 Medications such as albuterol, levalbuterol and ipratropium are all short-acting bronchodilators.

 Long-acting bronchodilators, however, are used for longer-term treatment of COPD, and they are usually taken once or twice a day over an extended period.
 Medications such as tiotropium, salmeterol, formoterol, arformoterol, indacaterol and aclidinium are all forms of long-acting bronchodilators.